operasoftware/devopera/src/articles/_posts/2008-10-01-automatic-numbering-with-css-counters.md

 ## Introduction

 When writing documents, it is often useful to number sections and have a table of contents.
 You can number these by hand, directly in the markup, but this can be time consuming if the order changes and you have to edit all the numbers.
-CSS 2.1 gives us a automated way to generate numbers using CSS counters, and this article will walk you through how to use them.
+CSS 2.1 gives us an automated way to generate numbers using CSS counters, and this article will walk you through how to use them.
 One word of note before we start is that CSS counters are not yet implemented in IE, although they are on the roadmap for IE8.

 ## Setting up the counter